python/cpython/Doc/library/stdtypes.rst

 Lists are mutable sequences, typically used to store collections of homogeneous items (where the precise degree of similarity will vary by application).

-List elements are accessed with time complexity O(1).
+Despite its name, lists are more akin to arrays in other languages than to linked lists, since its elements are accessed with time complexity O(1).

 .. class:: list([iterable])